 4. Grab and Go as far as feasible

 5. Please don’t crowd around others anywhere around the trailer.
 SD is your responsibility, please follow guidelines.

 5. Serving: 10am-14pm

-A freshly made paratha with a fruity paneer (Indian cheese) filling cooked with peppers, onions, tomato paste and spices, sauce of the day and a drizzle of lemon juice.
+A freshly made paratha with a fruity paneer filling cooked with onions, peppers, paneer and spices, which is dressed with sauce of the day and a drizzle of lemon juice.

 (Paneer is Indian cheese, which we make ourselves).

-A freshly made paratha with a filling of potatoes cooked with pomegranate seeds, then dressed with sauce of the day and a drizzle of lemon juice.
+A freshly made paratha with a filling of potatoes cooked with chilli flakes, chilli powder, ginger, garlic and cornflour, then dressed with sauce of the day and a drizzle of lemon juice.